-- has made sin and righteousness for us
+- was made sin and righteousness for us

-- ascended to heaven in the nature of man
+- ascended to Heaven in the nature of humankind

-While the sinner cannot save himself, he or she still has something to do to secure salvation.
+While the sinner cannot save oneself, he or she still has something to do to secure salvation.

 All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.
 John 6:37.

 We must come to Him.
 When we repent of our sins, we must believe that He accepts and pardons us.

 |Faith is the gift of God, but the power to exercise it is ours.|

 Faith is the hand by which the soul takes hold upon the Divine offers of grace and mercy.